-One day, when the dinner-bell rang, Edward ran in from the garden, where he had been hard at work, bringing with him an appetite somewhat sharpened by his labour in the open air.
-Looking rather disappointed, as he surveyed the neatly arranged table, he said, in a tone which it ill became a little boy to use-"Mother, I am so hungry; I do wish we had some meat."
-His father was evidently displeased, and said, "If you are not satisfied with your dinner, Edward, you need not eat it."
-"I did not mean to offend you, father," Edward quickly answered; "but it always happens, when I am most hungry, there is least to eat."
+One day when the dinner-bell rang, Edward ran in from the garden where he had been hard at work, bringing with him an appetite somewhat sharpened by his labor in the open air.
+Looking rather disappointed as he surveyed the neatly arranged table, he said in a tone which it ill became a little boy to use-"Mother, I am so hungry; I do wish we had some meat."
+His father was evidently displeased, and answered, "If you are not satisfied with your dinner, Edward, you need not eat it."
+"I did not mean to offend you, father," Edward quickly said; "but it always happens when I am most hungry. there is least to eat."
 "Do you know no reason, my son," asked Mrs. Mason, "why we should deny ourselves some things that we like, on this day of the week more than another?"
 Edward reflected for a moment, but could not think what his mother meant.
 She then went on to explain to him, that as Friday was the day of our Saviour's crucifixion, it had always been observed by Christian people as a fast.

-good ground for the requirement.
+"And what good does it do, mother," he inquired, with some carnestness, "to go without eating, when we feel like it?"
+"A great deal, Edward," she mildly answered.
+"Even if we could see no reason for it, the fact that God commands us to fast, and that prophets and apostles, and even our blessed Saviour fasted, shows that there must be some good ground for the requirement.
 But those who fast in the right way, and from proper motives, derive much actual benefit from it.
 The body is thus kept under, and the soul made more free.
 We feel in a fitter frame to pray.
 We are made sensible of our weakness.
 We learn to deny ourselves, and to yield implicit obedience to God."